ruan-xian/swamp/README.txt

 		Cindy Zhu (cwz2102) - Tester

 To use:
-make 											generates the swamp compiler
+make 											generates the swamp compiler - run this first ./compile_swamp.sh example.swamp				compiles to example.exe; C functions properly linked.
+This is for general use

-./swamp example.swamp > example.out				writes out llvm code (no C functions here) ./compile_swamp.sh example.swamp				compiles to example.exe; C functions properly linked ./autotest.sh [-sk]								runs all tests (or specified tests). -s for SAST mode, -k to keep intermediate files ./autotest.sh [-sk] example.swamp				runs only the test for this Swamp file
+./swamp example.swamp > example.out				writes out llvm code (no C functions here).
+This is for debugging

+./autotest.sh [-sk]								runs all tests (or specified tests). -s for SAST mode, -k to keep intermediate files ./autotest.sh [-sk] example.swamp				runs only the test for this Swamp file